-Aortic Valve Stenosis
+Aortic Valve Disease

 UW Health heart surgeons treat aortic valve stenosis, a narrowing of the aortic valve, which directs blood from left ventricle of the heart to the aorta.